What’s the Best Water to Drink for Health? Your Ultimate Guide

 Your body needs a precise balance of these minerals, including sodium, chloride, and potassium.
-That’s why an oral rehydration solution like DripDrop ORS is the best choice.
-DripDrop ORS contains a medically formulated balance of electrolytes that your body needs to defeat dehydration.
+That’s why a solution like DripDrop is the best choice.
+DripDrop contains a unique balance of electrolytes that your body needs to defeat dehydration.
 With this formula, your body can get the electrolytes it needs so you can avoid and fend off dehydration.

-Medical-grade DripDrop ORS allows you to alleviate mild to moderate dehydration outside of a hospital setting, without the need for costly and painful IV therapy.
-Our patented formula is powerful enough to help patients suffering from dehydration caused by Ebola and cholera but safe enough for everyday use.
-Plus, DripDrop ORS tastes amazing and comes in a variety of flavors you can enjoy hot or cold.
+Doctor-developed DripDrop allows you to alleviate mild to moderate dehydration outside of a hospital setting, without the need for costly and painful IV therapy.
+Our formula is powerful enough to help patients suffering from dehydration caused by Ebola and cholera but safe enough for everyday use.
+Plus, DripDrop tastes amazing and comes in a variety of flavors you can enjoy hot or cold.

-When it comes to hydrating and managing dehydration, the healthiest water includes an oral rehydration solution like DripDrop ORS.
+When it comes to hydrating and managing dehydration, the healthiest water includes a rehydration solution like DripDrop.
 It contains a precise balance of electrolytes that your body needs to address dehydration.

 For cases of mild to moderate dehydration, DripDrop is a fast, effective, and great-tasting remedy.
 The convenient packaging allows you to have DripDrop when you need it, where you need it.

 Get started with our most popular multi-flavor pouch for dehydration relief fast.
 Or, learn more about how you can save up to 25% on every purchase when you subscribe.

 8 oz / 32 sticks